 The page links to.
 (URL of the Linking Page)

 This could be a nice replacement for the broken link.
 (URL of the page you created)

 This is one of the most effective ways to send a follow-up.
 However, make sure to send 1-2 follow-ups only.
 If the webmaster still doesn’t reply, he’s less likely to be interested in replacing the broken link.
 So, rather than wasting your time, get back to reaching out to more webmasters.

 Irrespective of what you may have heard, broken link building is still one of the most effective ways to acquire high-quality and meaningful backlinks.
-In fact, it is far better than other link building strategies such as guest posting.
+The experts at SEO Company India suggest that it is far better than other link-building strategies such as guest posting.